 Most garage sellers are of the casual sales variety.
 When you have a garage sale or yard sale you are selling items you already purchased and for which you have already paid the taxes.
 Kay Bell, of Don't Mess With Taxes, notes that the IRS says, "If you sold an item you owned for personal use, such as a car, refrigerator, furniture, stereo, jewelry, or silverware, your gain is taxable as a capital gain."

 But a garage or yard sale usually nets you less than the price you paid for the items.
 In this case, you're just getting rid of things and hoping to get some money for them.
 If these items are sold at a loss, you don't have a capital gain.
 But you can't claim the loss on your income tax return.
 You also can't deduct the cost of holding the garage sale (buying signs, for example).

 The hobbyist or business sellers, on the other hand, probably has the intention of making a profit.
 If your garage sale turns into a hobby, you may be able to deduct costs up to the amount of your hobby income.
 While there is usually no paperwork on these sales, carrying on a business on a regular basis can draw the attention of the IRS.

 Garage Sales and Sales Taxes

 Whether your state expects to collect sales taxes from your garage sale depends on the state.
 Most states aren't going to go out of their way to worry about a couple of hundred dollars from a once-a-year yard sale, but you never know

 In Iowa, for example, the state department of revenue classifies garage sales as "casual sales" and says these sales are not subject to sales tax.
 They define casual sales as (1) nonrecurring (except for the sale of autos, on which sales tax must be paid for all transactions), and (2) the seller must not be engaged in a for-profit business for this sale.
-Iowa says two sales in 12 months is nonrecurring, but three sales is recurring.
+Iowa says two sales in 12 months is nonrecurring, but three sales are recurring.